 Plastic trash litters roads and parking lots, clogs storm drains, and gets into watersheds.
 Wildlife is even eating it.

 My name is Mark Wright.
-I'm a Maryland, USA-based writer and communication strategist, and I’m reaching out to gather lessons learned and share them widely.
+I'm a Maryland, USA-based writer and communication strategist, researching plastic pollution to learn about micro and macro solutions to the problem.

 How long does trash take to break down in nature?
 A lot longer than you might think!